GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/buckleyLeverett/Example.rst

     :end-before: <!-- SPHINX_TASKS_END -->

 This task is triggered using the ``Event`` manager with a ``PeriodicEvent`` defined for the recurring tasks.
-GEOSX writes one file named after the string defined in the ``filename`` keyword, formatted as a HDF5 file (saturationHistory.hdf5).
+GEOS writes one file named after the string defined in the ``filename`` keyword, formatted as a HDF5 file (saturationHistory.hdf5).
 The TimeHistory file contains the collected time history information from the specified time history collector.
 This file includes datasets for the simulation time, element center, and the time history information for both phases.
 A Python script is prepared to read and plot any specified subset of the time history data for verification and visualization.